 We live in the digital age.
 Some call it the future.
 And while, as a culture, we disagree on a lot, we can all agree on this: living in the future is pretty cool.
 Technological advances have made our lives much simpler…and cheaper!
 It’s true that all of the technology we love so much requires at least an initial investment but that investment more than pays for itself over the lifetime of the product.
+One of the best example of it is billing softwares.
+Check out this medical billing company in NY that usage advance technology to make it happen.
 Need some proof?
 Consider the following examples.

 When we were younger, we had to pay for phone, internet, and television services separately.
 Today many of these companies have merged due to the fact that the signals for these services use the same lines and access points for traveling.
 DSL, for example, runs through phone lines and phones can operate over IP.
 Even satellite providers have expanded their offerings to include internet and extended entertainment packages.
 This means that when you shop for great deals on Direct TV you can also set up your phone and internet services together to save some money.